Tom-Bonnike/vscode-formatting-toggle/README.md

 By default, Formatting Toggle toggles all formatting settings: `editor.formatOnPaste`, `editor.formatOnSave` and `editor.formatOnType`.
 To toggle different settings, or to prevent a specific setting from being toggled, you can use the `formattingToggle.affects` setting in your editor settings (Code › Preferences › Settings).

-💡 Formatting Toggle was created with formatting settings in mind but allows you to toggle any boolean setting that lives at the root of the VSCode configuration.
+💡 Formatting Toggle was created with formatting settings in mind but allows you to toggle any boolean setting that lives at the root of the VSCode configuration. `editor.codeActionsOnSave` is currently the only deeply nested setting supported.

 ### Examples